wmo-im/wis2box/docs/source/user/getting-started.rst

 .. note::

-    Before exposing the wis2box to the Internet, please review the 'security considerations' section in the :ref:`public-services` section.
+    Before exposing the wis2box to the Internet, please review the 'security considerations' section in the :ref:`public-services-setup` section.

 Network requirements
 --------------------